Engine Customization Workflow

 After Creator v2.0.7, Jsb-adapter abandoned the cumbersome manual compilation operation.
 You can directly modify the source code in directories builtin and engine.
 When the modification is complete, open the editor and the editor will automatically compile this part of the source code at startup.

-The adaptation layer code for the WeChat Mini Games and QQ Play is located in the
+The adaptation layer code for the Mini Games is located in the

 - The customization of this part of the code does not require any compilation operations.